cairo-book/cairo-book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 we use an absolute path.
 The `add_to_waitlist` function is defined in the same crate as `eat_at_restaurant`.
 In Cairo, absolute paths start from the crate root, which you need to refer to by using the crate name.

 The second time we call `add_to_waitlist`, we use a relative path.
-The path starts with `front_of_house`, the name of the module defined at the same level of the module tree as `eat_at_restaurant`.
+The path starts with _front_of_house_, the name of the module defined at the same level of the module tree as `eat_at_restaurant`.
 Here the filesystem equivalent would be using the path `./front_of_house/hosting/add_to_waitlist`.
 Starting with a module name means that the path is relative to the current module.

 ### Starting Relative Paths with `super`

 Choosing whether to use a `super` or not is a decision you’ll make based on your project, and depends on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
+Let's introduce the back of house of our restaurant to highlight the use of `super`.

 <span class="filename">Filename: src/lib.cairo</span>